DauntlessStudio/BedrockUtilities/README.md

    git clone https://github.com/DauntlessStudio/BedrockUtilities.git
    ```
 2. Compile
    Use Compiler of your choice to generate an executeable.
-On Linux you can use the makefile.
 3. Set In Path
    Windows: %USERPROFILE%/AppData/Local/BedrockUtilities/
    Linux: /usr/bin/